 - Modern European history of religions

-- Short twentieth century: religion and socialism; processes of secularization; atheism and the modern criticism of religion
+- Short twentieth century: religion and socialism; ritual design; religion and state politics

-- Long nineteenth century: social revolutionary movements; discourses on secularity; religious and secular utopia; nineteenth-century emigration
+- Long nineteenth century: social revolutionary movements; discourses on secularity; utopia and emigration; new Christian movements

 Weltanschauung als Erzählkultur (The Narrative Culture of a Secular Worldview, 2016) In my book on character education in a secular state, I analyze the narrative construction of cultures of remembrance by focusing on religion and socialism in East German civics school textbooks.
 Based on a narratological approach, the analysis illustrates how socialism was construed through a well-defined set of narrative strategies used to impart this worldview, making it plausible and adaptable to citizens' daily concerns.
 The historical part of the study consists of a detailed analysis of socialist narratives, while its theoretical framework sketches the academic discourse on socialism and religion.
 It reveals how acts of classification, interpretation, and comparison (socialism as "political", "pseudo-", "quasi-" or "para-"religion) are interwoven with normative understandings of religion and exemplifies how these understandings shape politics and political discourse.

 I have experience in teaching undergraduate and post-graduate level courses on the history and theory of religion, including tutorials, B.A. and M.A. seminars, colloquia, and lectures.
 I started teaching as a student tutor at the Leibniz University of Hannover.
 Since then, I have been teaching at the Friedrich Schiller University of Jena, the University of Dublin, Trinity College, and the University of Bern, Switzerland.
-In Basel, my particular responsibility is teaching introductory courses on the theory and history of the Study of Religions as well as on the European history of religions.
+In Basel, my particular responsibility is teaching BA courses on the theory and history of the study of religion as well as on the European history of religion.
 List of courses taught